Bitcoin Cheques and Bitcoin Banks are needed infrastructure to make Bitcoin as payment available to everybody

 A second way is to let the bank handle the payment process alone.
-After having been redirected to the bank’s web-page, the customer can chose to open an account or install an Banking App or make a Bitcoin payment from his bank account or make a Bitcoin payment by charging a credit card.
+After having been redirected to the bank’s web-page, the customer can choose to open an account or install a Banking App or make a Bitcoin payment from his bank account or make a Bitcoin payment by charging a credit card.
 Of course, if the customer is paying a lot of small amounts, credit card fees will add significantly.
-In this case it will save him a lot of money to open a bank account and buy a some Bitcoins that can be used as buffer.
+In this case, it will save him a lot of money to open a bank account and buy some Bitcoins that can be used as a buffer.
 The Bitcoin Cheque and its protocols are flexible and the bank can initiate a standard Bitcoin transaction or send the Bitcoin Cheque directly to the merchant.

-An important aspect by using the Bitcoin Cheque, is that all three involved parties has to trust each other, or can choose not to trust one of the other parts.
+An important aspect by using the Bitcoin Cheque is that all three involved parties have to trust each other, or can choose not to trust one of the other parts.
 All three parties must also agree with the terms of payments as specified in the Bitcoin Cheque.
-If one of the parts don’t like some of the terms, they must either renegotiate or there will be no trade.
-As all three parties has the ability to verify the cheque, this will makes the system robust against cheque fraud.
+If one of the parts doesn’t like some of the terms, they must either renegotiate or there will be no trade.
+As all three parties have the ability to verify the cheque, this will make the system robust against cheque fraud.

-Since the bank will be involved in a huge number of trades to different merchant, the banks will soon learn which merchant can be trusted, and which one is of more troublesome character.
-On the other side, a customer will be involved in a lesser number of trade and his experience will be limited by that number.
-First time a user shall make a trade to a new unknown merchant, he can not know for sure if he can trust him or if the unknown merchant is a scam.
+Since the bank will be involved in a huge number of trades to different merchants, the banks will soon learn which merchant can be trusted, and which one is of more troublesome character.
+On the other side, a customer will be involved in a lesser number of trades and his experience will be limited by that number.
+The first time a user shall make a trade to a new unknown merchant, he can not know for sure if he can trust him or if the unknown merchant is a scam.
 Here the bank may come to help, since it may already have been involved in trade against that merchant.
-If the bank do not trust the merchant, the bank can refuse to issue the cheque.
+If the bank does not trust the merchant, the bank can refuse to issue the cheque.

-Merchants has to decide which cheque issuers they can trust too.
-Since the money promised by the Bitcoin Cheque will be collected some time after the trade, the merchant must know for sure that the issuing bank will pay.
+Merchants have to decide which cheque issuers they can trust too.
+Since the money promised by the Bitcoin Cheque will be collected sometime after the trade, the merchant must know for sure that the issuing bank will pay.
 If the merchant does not trust the bank, he can refuse to accept the cheque.
 If so happens, the customer must either pay directly with Bitcoins or find another bank.